 I have also enjoyed working with awesome researchers and engineers in industry, including internships at Google Research and Microsoft Research (details).

-Joint appointments in Department of Computer Science and Institute of Advanced Computer Studies
+Joint appointments in Department of Computer Science and Institute of Advanced Computer Studies (UMIACS).

 Continued Masters research on image matching and retrieval, real-time assistive systems, and object detection; and worked on large-scale semi-supervised learning algorithm.